Long-finned pilot whale: Communication

 Long-finned pilot whales make many different kinds of sounds.
 In addition to squeaks, whistles, buzzes, and other calls likely used for communicative functions, they also produce rapid clicks that function as a type of bio sonar known as echolocation.
 This allows the whales to "see" in the murky, dark environments that they live in by listening to the nature of the echoes that return.

 The whistles and pulsed calls that pilot whales make seem not to fall into distinct types, but rather can be arranged on a continuum.
 These calls are produced in a wide frequency range, which has been observed from less than 1 kHz to about 20 kHz.

 Recent studies have found that a large portion of their vocal repertoire is made up of calls produced in repeated sequences.
 These repetitions are more commonly heard when whales are socializing than any other behavioral state (e.g. foraging, traveling, and resting).

+Decision-making

+During the deeper collective dives of groups of long-finned pilot whales, females on the right and left flanks (periphery) are found to lead most often.
+This may function in a similar fashion to what is observed in cattle drives, where flanking riders are important for maintaining cohesion of the herd of cattle.
+The study also found that both mature males and juveniles can lead these dives, but that they do so far less often.

+Diet

+Long-finned pilot whales are apex predators, preying on various species of squid, octopus, crustaceans and fish.
+Examples of fish species recorded as prey include Lanternfish, Atlantic herring, Silver hake, Atlantic mackerel and Spiny dogfish.